Translate English to Vietnamese, Insight into Vietnamese art published in English

 It also explains different craft techniques and sculptural styles in different periods, as well as esoteric symbolism and its, Vietnamese translation

-, Vietnamese translation, Local films lost in translation Vietnamese translation / One by one the new film releases I wanted to see came and went, and I missed the cinematic experience that TV or DVD just can't quite match. across the millennium, and responses to the introduction in the 20th century of the concept of fine arts.
+, Vietnamese translation, Local films lost in translation Vietnamese translation / One by one the new film releases I wanted to see came and went, and I missed the cinematic experience that TV or DVD just across the millennium, and responses to the introduction in the 20th century of the concept of fine arts.

 The author has a long connection with Viet Nam and has been writing on its arts for decades.